Seth D. Pollak, PhD

 The Morse Society was founded and initially co-directed by Professors Marsha Mailick and Seth Pollak.

 Drs.
 Mailick and Pollak have complementary yet overlapping areas of scientific expertise.
 Dr. Pollak is an internationally renowned scientist focused on factors that compromise brain development and functioning, whereas Dr. Mailick focuses her research on specific IDD syndromes and disorders.
 Both are concerned with how the social and affective environment can compromise or optimize development, and both incorporate biological measures into their research as well as social and psychological approaches.
 Both have been long-time investigators at the Waisman Center, which greatly facilitates their co-administration of the training program, and they have worked closely for many years in the administration of the Waisman Center’s IDDRC.
-They were both thrilled to co-leading the Morse Society Fellows program.
+They were both thrilled to co-leading the Morse Society Scholars program.
 In 2016 Dr. Brittany Travers, a member of the inaugural class of Morse Scholars, became the Society’s Co-Director.
 Dr. Travers focuses on IDD conditions, such as autism, with a focus on motor and cognitive development.